davidkellis/confefe/README.md

 - bob: 4        # first key/value pair may be on the same line as the hyphen; the remaining key/value pairs must be indented one level greater than the hyphen
   joe: 6
   roy: 1
--               # first key-value pair may be on the line immediately following the hyphen, indented one level greater than the hyphen
+-               # alternatively, first key-value pair may be on the line immediately following the hyphen, indented one level greater than the hyphen
   eva: 6
   jane: 1
   amy: 7